newday0609/API-Design/guidelines/Documentation.md

 ### Adding Values to OpenAPI Specification

-Add the following values to the Swagger files in JSON format:
+Add the following values to the Swagger files (at each endpoint level) in JSON format:

 ```JSON
   {"x-newday-pub-ready": "True",